A lot of commentaries tend to come out this time of year dealing with the significance of Christmas.

 The True Significance of Christmas

 Regardless — and in spite — of such historic factors, we now have an international holiday celebrating the incarnation of God in His Son Jesus Christ.
-Once a year, despite atheists’ pathological efforts to secularize Christmas to our detriment and businesses dedication to commercializing it to their profit, there is one day a year which rubs the nose of a lost and dying world in the fact God reached out to mankind by becoming a man Himself so that He could:
+Once a year, despite atheists’ pathological efforts to secularize Christmas to our detriment and businesses dedication to over-commercializing it to their profit, there is one day a year which rubs the nose of a lost and dying world in the fact God reached out to mankind by becoming a man Himself so that He could:

 - Exemplify a sinless life for us, overcoming all temptation by the power of the Holy Spirit.

 - Demonstrate His character and power by healing the sick and delivering the demonically oppressed.

 - Suffer horrendous torture and die a excruciating, gruesome death to redeem us from our bondage to sin, sickness, and poverty.

 - Rise again from the dead to deliver us from the power of death, Hell, and the grave.

 So even though the pedigree of Christmas is inherently flawed, its ultimate premise is not: a celebration of God-in-Sandals!

 Houston, the Savior has landed!
 One small step for God, one giant leap for mankind!

 I encourage you to celebrate your Christmas in such a way the Reason for this celebration is glorified regardless of what religious stuffed-shirts may say about it! 🙂